nextflow-io/nf-co2footprint/MAINTENANCE.md

   - This will generate an automated message in the nf-co2footprint Slack channel
 - Post a message to Slack with the highlights of the release

+## Nextflow
+Sometimes Nextflow changes core code or deprecates older methods.
+Aim to support the newest version with new releases.
+Older versions can always use an older plugin version as well.
+Setting `NXF_SYNTAX_PARSER=v1` can help to run some older pipelines with a newer Nextflow versions.

 ## Tests

 ### Run